 Children construct knowledge through investigations of their physical and social environments and these investigations reflect what we believe to be their hypotheses-in-action, i.e., investigations that children undertake to understand something or some relationship among things and/or people.

-he quality of an early childhood program depends, to a large extent, on the quality of that program’s teachers.
-As such, staff development should be an integral part of any good educational system.
+IN LARGE PART, The quality of an early childhood program depends on the quality of that program’s teachers.
+As such, staff development must be an integral part of any good educational system.
 Staff development takes several forms at the Campus Children’s Center.
 In the first place, having the opportunity to work both with young children as well as college students provides a dual perspective from which to view your own teaching as well as have the opportunity to make these practices explicit in the course of mentoring students.
-Teacher’s schedules provide out-of-class time to meet with students and to reflect on ones professional practice through the development of documentation materials.
+Teacher’s schedules provide out-of-class time to meet with students and to reflect on ones’ professional practice through the development of documentation materials.
 Work on documenting children’s investigations is often a collaborative endeavor, adding a second dimension to staff development.
-Third, teachers participate in a variety of in-service opportunities each year, both as recipients of others’ experience as well as presenters of their own.
-All teachers have presented at state professional meetings and many have now presented at national meetings.
-A successful fund raising effort in 1999 made it possible for the entire Center staff to participate in a one week conference in Reggio Emilia.
+Third, teachers participate in a variety of in-service opportunities each year, both as recipients of others’ experience as well as presenters on their own.
+Most teachers have presented at state professional meetings and many have now presented at national meetings.
+Teachers also attend state, national, and occasionally international conferences and study tours, particularly to the programs in Reggio Emilia.

 "Our trip to Reggio was about learning from the heart . . . a passionate display of the highest potentials of collaborative teaching/learning from schools with strong identities and clear images of the competencies of children."

 For constructivist theory and the schools in Reggio Emilia, Italy: